 People with low self-worth find solace in each other’s company and so your new-found confidence might become threatening.
 It’s okay.
 Ensure your growth process inspires them, but do not hesitate to keep a distance from anyone who does not support your growth.

-More Related to Self-Worth
+More Tips to Improve Your Self-Worth

 - How to Build Self Esteem (A Guide to Realize Your Hidden Power)